vlOd2/SelfMusicBot/README.md

 To add them to the path environment variable on Windows, you can move both of them in `C:\Windows`

 # But why?
-This self-bot was made as a test for [Omniarchive](https://omniarchive.uk) due to it lacking a proper music bot<br>
+This self-bot was made as a test, for [Omniarchive](https://omniarchive.uk) due to them lacking a proper music bot.<br>
-This code base will be used for a proper normal bot for them
+But now it is a proper music self-bot